CP317S18/CP317S18.github.io/README.md

 ## 3.2 Performance requirements
-The app will be able to support approximately 6000 users in one chat room The app will handle text based data
+The app will be able to support approximately 6000 users in one chat room and will handle text based data.
-Most of the communication will be done within few seconds of a message being sent from a user, with larger chat rooms the time for each individual users to receive the message will increase
+Most of the communication will be done within few seconds of a message being sent from a user but, with larger chat rooms, the time for each individual users to receive the message will increase.

 ## 3.3 Security
 _Shout!_ will have many security features:
-Keep track of logs for user message history of current session Enabling communication between distant users if closer links (nodes) create pathway Check data integrity for communication
+- Keep track of logs for user message history of current session
+- Enabling communication between distant users if closer links (nodes) create pathway
+- Check data integrity for communication
-Communications securities to prevent users from hacking into other users devices
+- Communications securities to prevent users from hacking into other users devices

 ## 3.4 Portability
 _Shout!_'s  capabilities include cross platform communication.
 The platforms which _Shout!_  will operate on include Android and IOS, meaning _Shout!_  will be on the Apple App Store and Google Play Store.
 There will not be a personal computer (PC here onwards) version of _Shout!_  because creating a mobile application will take majority of the resources and so at the moment a PC version is infeasible.